Have you heard of Korean Concepts?

 It’s present in just about any social setting one walks into, and even small kids are familiar with this.
 Having a high level of 눈치 (nunchi) is not only a great asset for any given social situation, but it can help you become more successful in handling all the other key concepts as well.

-Just like you’ve noticed from other concepts, collectiveness and harmoniously blending in are matters of importance in South Korean society, and being skilled at quick nunchi is one way in which one can successfully find their place in society.
+Just like you’ve noticed from other concepts, collectiveness and harmoniously blending in are matters of importance in South Korean society, and being skilled at the power of nunchi is one way in which one can successfully find their place in society.

 Let us know in the comments if you also have the abovementioned concepts in your country!